Activated zero-error classical communication over quantum channels assisted with quantum no-signalling correlations: Introduction

-The no-signalling correlations arises in the research of the relativistic causality of quantum operations \cite{BGNP2001, ESW2001, PHHH2006, OCB2012}.
-Cubitt et al. \cite{CLMW2011} first introduced classical no-signalling correlations into the zero-error classical communication and proved that the fractional packing number of the bipartite graph induced by the channel equals to the zero-error classical capacity of the channel. one of us and Winter \cite{Duan2014} further introduced quantum non-signalling correlations into the zero-error communication problem and formulated the one-shot capacity as a semidefinite programming (SDP) \cite{SDP} (see Eq. (\ref{eq:Upsilon})), which indicates that the zero-error classical capability of a quantum channel $\cN$ assisted by quantum no-signalling correlations depends only on an operator space $K$ which is given by the linear span of the Choi-Kraus operators of the channel $\cN$.
-Furthermore, Duan, Severini, and Winter studied the zero-error communication via quantum channel assisted by unlimited noiseless feedback and showed the induced capacity also depends only on $K$ \cite{DSW2015}.
-These effort motivated the introduction of the so-called ``non-commutative graph theory'' in \cite{DSW2010}, and substantial development were made in \cite{Duan2014, DSW2015}.
-Intuitively, the non-commutative graph associated with a quantum channel captures the zero-error communication properties of the channel, while the Choi-Kraus operator space $K$ plays a similar role to the bipartite graph.
-Such Choi-Kraus operator space $K$ is alternatively called ``non-commutative bipartite graph''.
-As showed in \cite{Duan2014}, the one-shot zero-error classical capacity of $K$ in the presence of quantum non-signalling correlations is given by the following SDP:
+As more general resources, the no-signaling (NS) correlations have been considered to assist the zero-error communication in \cite{Cubitt2011,Duan2016}, respectively.
+The no-signalling correlations arise in the research of the relativistic causality of quantum operations \cite{Beckman2001, Eggeling2002a, Piani2006, Oreshkov2012}.
+Cubitt et al. \cite{Cubitt2011} first introduced classical no-signalling correlations into the zero-error classical communication.
+One of us and Winter \cite{Duan2016} further introduced quantum no-signalling correlations into the zero-error communication problem.
+They formulated the one-shot capacity as a semidefinite program (SDP) which depends only on the non-commutative bipartite graph of the given channel (an operator space that is given by the linear span of the Choi-Kraus operators of the channel).
+Furthermore, Duan, Severini, and Winter studied the zero-error communication via quantum channel assisted by unlimited noiseless feedback and showed the induced capacity also depends only on the non-commutative bipartite graph \cite{Duan2015}.